New markets mean new challenges.

 Successful eLearning translation requires profound cultural awareness.
 With a well-defined target audience, linguists can adapt your technical content to a multitude of languages while also keeping cultural nuances and even local regulations in mind.

 Account for Cultural Differences

-Another challenge is ensuring that the imagery, symbols, and even colors included in your eLearning program are suited for your target audience.
+Another challenge is ensuring that your eLearning program’s imagery, symbols, and even colors are suited for your target audience.
 Without the informed opinion of linguists on the ground in your target country, it is easy to cause offense or confusion.
 A few examples:

 - The “thumbs up” gesture—often used as an emoji by North Americans to indicate a positive reaction—is offensive in West Africa and the Middle East.

 - A module on transport depicting a bright yellow taxi, as seen in New York City, might not convey the same meaning to a travel agent taking the course in Madrid, where taxis are white with a red stripe.